Soostone/katip/katip/README.md

   being the payload of each log.
 Katip makes messages and key/value data equal, first class aspects of each log message (so-called "structured logging").
+* Both support file-handle based log output out of the box.
+* Katip is released alongside a ready-to-use log handler for ElasticSearch.
 * Logger can be run from pure code and can export a list of log messages generated.
 Katip must be run in monads capable of performing IO.